jfir/jfir.github.io/aboutme.md

 As a data analyst and data scientist, I translate data into valuable and comprehensible insights.
 My goal is to improve results, make the right decisions and save costs.

-Data analysis
+{: .box-note}
-I am specialized in analyzing data.
+**Data analysis:** I am specialized in analyzing data.
 Results, trends and recommendations are clearly presented in reports or tools.

-Data analytics
+{: .box-warning}
-Get more value from your data with prediction models and machine learning techniques, for example by predicting behavior or targeting the right customer.
+**Data analytics:** Get more value from your data with prediction models and machine learning techniques, for example by predicting behavior or targeting the right customer.

-AWS
+{: .box-error}
-Present your data in an inspiring way by using an infographic rather than a piece of text.
+**AWS:** Present your data in an inspiring way by using an infographic rather than a piece of text.
 I create interactive infographics which can be used internally or publicly.

-Dashboards
+{: .box-note}
-Dashboards show the most recent results in an interactive way.
+**Dashboards:** Dashboards show the most recent results in an interactive way.
 By clicking and drilling, you will examine trends and patterns.

 <!-- Start timeline Area -->
 <section class="timeline pt-80 pb-80">